SNAP Benefits in Georgia: How to Apply and Qualify

 How to Use Your SNAP Benefits in Georgia

-Once approved for SNAP, understanding how to use your benefits is the next step, including what you can buy and where.
+After you're approved for SNAP, it's time to learn how to use your benefits, like what you can purchase and where.

 What is an EBT Card and How to Use it?